voltrue2/gracenode/README.md

 		// Maximum number of workers. default is 0
 		max: 0
 	},
-	router: {
+	http: {
-		// you must have this value if you need to use gracenode.router
+		// you must have this value if you need to use gracenode.http
 		port: 8888,
-		// you must have this value if you need to use gracenode.router
+		// you must have this value if you need to use gracenode.http
 		host: 'localhost'
 	},
 	render: {